 "It's extremely high-risk," said Dr. James Goodrich, who coordinated a similar separation of conjoined twins at New York's Montefiore Children's Hospital in 2004.

 But the alternative can be just as bad.
 Because conjoined twins almost never pump the blood across their bodies evenly, the strongest sibling strains his or her heart trying to pick up the slack.
 Facing the World said that Ritag's overworked heart was already failing by the time her family arrived in Britain.

 The charity said that the separation took place in stages at London's Great Ormond Street Hospital.
 Two operations took place in May.
 Tissue expanders _ essentially balloons intended to help stretch the babies' skin over their newly exposed heads _ were inserted in July.
 The final separation took place on Aug.
 15.

 "Incidences of surviving twins with this condition is extremely rare," lead surgeon David Dunaway said in a statement released by the charity.
 "The task presented innumerable challenges and we were all very aware of our responsibilities to the family and these two little girls."

-The charity released before and after photographs of the girls.
+The charity released before and after photographs of the twins.
 The before photo showed the two sprawled out on a bed, with their heads joined just above the hairline to form what appeared to be a single, solid unit.
-Facing the World said that separation took place in stages at London's Great Ormond Street Hospital, with two operations in May, the insertion of tissue expanders in July and the final separation on Aug.
-15.
+The after photograph showed both side-by-side looking alert and healthy, clutching white stuffed animals.